huweihuang/hexo-theme-huweihuang/README.md

+> Ported Theme of [Hux Blog](https://github.com/Huxpro/huxpro.github.io), Thank [Huxpro](https://github.com/Huxpro) for designing such a flawless theme.
+>
-> This HuWeihuang theme created by [HuWeihuang](http://www.huweihuang.com/) modified from the original Porter [YuHsuan](https://github.com/YenYuHsuan/hexo-theme-beantech)
+> This HuWeihuang theme created by [HuWeihuang](http://www.huweihuang.com/) modified from the original Porter [YuHsuan](https://github.com/YenYuHsuan/hexo-theme-beantech).
 >
 > This theme has been published to the [hexo theme list](https://hexo.io/themes/).